top of page

 Does Canvas Affect My Song Royalties?

-A killer Canvas gets people to share your track, save it to their library, and add it to their playlists.
-All of that activity leads to more overall streams, and more streams mean more money in your pocket.
-To really dig into the numbers, you can explore how to build real music income with a Spotify royalties calculator.
+A strong Canvas encourages listeners to share your track, save it, and add it to playlists—all of which generate additional streams over time.
+More streams translate to more royalties.
+To understand the numbers behind this, you can explore how to build real music income with a Spotify royalties calculator.
 At the end of the day, a great Canvas helps grow your audience, and a bigger audience leads to bigger revenue.

 At artist.tools, we provide the data and insights you need to grow your career on Spotify.
 From bot detection to playlist analysis, our platform empowers you to make smarter decisions and connect with more listeners.
 Check out our full suite of tools at https://artist.tools.